-Because TeamHealth does not remain out-of-network, we would not expect the firm to make transfers to the hospitals where they work.
+Because TeamHealth does not remain out-of-network, the hospitals they serve do not bear reputation costs.
+Therefore, we would not expect TeamHealth to make transfers to the hospitals where they work.
 Consistent with these predictions, as we illustrate in Table 7, unlike what we observed following the entry of EmCare, after TeamHealth enters hospitals, we do not observe an increase in facility charges (Column (1)) or total payments (Column (4)).
 Likewise, we observe that patients treated by TeamHealth physicians after the firm entered a hospital were slightly less likely to have an imaging study and be admitted to the hospital (Columns (5) and (6)).
-Although facility payments do not increase, as we illustrate in Column (7), we observe a 515.4 person (30 percent) increase in the number of patients treated in the ED after the firm entered a hospital.27 Notably, these changes in admissions rates and activity are evident immediately after TeamHealth enters a hospital (Panels F and G of Figure 7).
+Although facility payments do not increase, as we illustrate in Column (7), we observe a 515.4 person (30 percent) increase in the number of patients treated in the ED after the firm entered a hospital.26 Notably, these changes in admissions rates and activity are evident immediately after TeamHealth enters a hospital (Panels F and G of Figure 7).